Skip to content

 laktory.models.FileDataSource

-File data source supports reading multiple files stored on a storage container
+File data source supports reading files stored on disk.

 format="JSON",